-They can also help to ensure directors and shareholders are aware of their responsibilities and carrying out their required duties.
+Keeping minutes of board meetings also helps to ensure that directors are aware of their responsibilities and are carrying out their required duties.

-What to include in minutes of board meetings?
+What to include in minutes of board meetings

-- Date, time and location of meeting.
+- date, time, and location of the meeting

-- Agenda of the meeting.
+- agenda of the meeting

-- Signature of the Chairman or Director.
+- signature of the chairperson or a director

-Minutes of first board meeting of directors
+Minutes of the first board meeting of directors

 Companies should arrange a first board meeting of the directors as soon as possible after company formation, even if there is only one director.
-The purpose of this meeting is to formally discuss the management of the business and allow directors to familiarise themselves with the memorandum and articles of association.
+The purpose of this meeting is to formally discuss the management of the business and allow directors to familiarise themselves with the company’s articles of association.

 During the course of the first board meeting, the types of matters that may be discussed include: